onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

    reponame=
    lfid=

-The next step is to add a directory in the doc project where your project will be included as a submodule and at least one reference from the doc project to the documentation index in your repository.
+2. Add a directory in the doc project where your project will be included as a submodule and at least one reference from the doc project to the documentation index in your repository.
 The following sequence will do this over ssh.
 Please note that the